micrology/prsm/doc/help.md

 ### Using the Filter and Select

 The Filter and the Select column can be used in combination.
-For example, suppose you wanted to make all the Factors that influenced  2 or more other factors larger than the rest, to emphasise them in the Map view.
+For example, suppose you wanted to display all the Factors that influenced  2 or more other factors larger than the rest, to emphasise them in the Map view.
 This is what you could do:

 1. Click on the Filter button.
 Set up a filter with Out-degree >= 2
 2. Click on the Select all check box at the top of the first column